-After an AOE attack performed using this weapon is resolved, you can choose an Obstruction touching the AOE marker of the attack to be breached until the end of the game.
+After an AOE attack performed using this weapon is resolved, you can choose an Obstruction within 0" of the AOE marker of the attack to be breached until the end of that round.
 Friendly units can overlap breached terrain during moves, as long as they don't finish the move overlapping it.